-6.XVI.
-Challenge No. 16: MSP budget
+6. XVI.
+CHALLENGE NO. 16: MSP BUDGET

-- Challenge 16 "MSP budget" correlates with all the previous challenges and related to all the Best Practice Examples. - One of the biggest obstacles to creating and finishing marine spatial plans, according to reports from the last ten years, is funding the MSP process and implementation.
-One of the biggest obstacles to creating and finishing marine spatial plans, according to reports from the last ten years, is funding the MSP process and implementation.1 - As a result, budget allocated for the MSP process or the other processes associated with it or rather its constraints present one of the most significant stumbling blocks for the efficiency and effectiveness of the MSP process, as well as, its overall quality. - MSP cannot be implemented without funding. sufficient Governmental responsibility for MSP fundamental, but a recurrent issue arises when financing that might be available for MSP pilots unavailable during the whole planning process.2
+- Challenge 16, "MSP budget", correlates with all the previous challenges and is related to all the Best Practice Examples. - According to reports from the last ten years, funding the MSP process and implementation is one of the biggest obstacles to creating and finishing MSPlans. - As a result, the budget allocated for the MSP process or the other associated processes or its constraints present one of the most significant stumbling blocks for the efficiency and effectiveness of the MSP process and its overall quality. - MSP can only be implemented with sufficient funding.
+Governmental responsibility for MSP is fundamental, but a recurrent issue arises when financing that might be available for MSP pilots is unavailable during the whole planning process.